 Art History Introduction

-The Art History Minor
+The Art History Minor: Background, 2016-2026

-The Art History Minor is a globally ranked, unique three-way collaboration between the Department of History at the Faculty of Arts and Social Sciences (NUS), and two world-class museums with the largest Singaporean and Southeast Asian modern and contemporary art collections, the National Gallery Singapore and the Singapore Art Museum.
+The Art History Minor was initiated in 2016 as a unique three-way collaboration between the Department of History at the Faculty of Arts and Social Sciences (NUS), and two world-class museums with the largest Singaporean and Southeast Asian modern and contemporary art collections, the National Gallery Singapore and the Singapore Art Museum.
+On the strength of its academic reputation and student employability, the programme has ranked consistently among the top five art history programmes globally (2023-2026).
+Through its deep commitment to capacity-building and partnerships, the programme contributes to Singapore’s arts and culture masterplans i.e., Our SG Arts Plans (2018-2022) (2023-2027).
+Thus, despite being a very young undergraduate minor, it has emerged as a strategic programme in Singapore’s local arts’ education ecosystem.

-Why Art History
+Why Art History?

-History of Art or Art History primarily entails a close and critical reading of visual materials and related objects such as painting, sculpture, architecture, ceramics, textiles, and manuscripts, among others, to unlock their context-specific social, technological, political, and theological meanings.
+History of Art or Art History primarily entails a close reading of visual materials and related objects such as painting, sculpture, architecture, ceramics, textiles, and manuscripts, among others, to unlock their context-specific social, technological, political, and theological meanings.
 Unlike other disciplines, the visual in art history serves as the starting point and primary document for a deep reading which leads to an interdisciplinary enquiry.
+Art history’s emphasis on visual literacy and critical thinking becomes relevant to an increasingly visual world, which requires constant decoding and interpretation, whether in the interest of geo-politics or our commitment to building inclusive and sustainable societies.

 Why Art History @ NUS?